NotIntense/TestingDummies/README.md

 # Additional Notes :

-This plugin requires Exiled version 7.0.0 or higher.
+This plugin requires Exiled version 8.2.0 or higher.
 **THIS PLUGIN VIOLATES NORTHWOOD VSR**.
 Use on private servers only.

-Devs : Dummies come with a SessionVariable when spawning named "npc"